-If you were born after 1998, it’s pretty likely you’ve finished with high school (or are pretty darn close to being done with it).
+If you were born before 1998, it’s pretty likely you’ve finished with high school (or are pretty darn close to being done with it).
 So, let’s behave like we’re not in high school anymore.

 I’m in my late 30s.
 Closer to 40 than 35, and definitely my high school self would assume I was a grown-up.
 And that the women I associate with would be grown-ups too.
 And I thought that was the case too.
 Until recently.

 Until I realised that we can still be pretty bloody mean.

 And exclude each other.
 And do all the things we wouldn’t want our younger selves to experience.

 Are you being a grown-up or you stuck back in high school?
 Are you still acting like you should be sporting a backpack instead of a handbag and hanging out in the quadrangle rather than the café?
 Are you the queen bee taking first place in front of the mirror in the senior girls’ loo or the geek hiding behind a book in the library?